 Both dams require routine safety inspections by the Department of Environmental Quality, and in the case of the Hydro Dam, the Federal Energy Regulatory Commission (FERC).
 The inspection process necessitates the hiring of engineers and often the bidding of contracts for larger maintenance projects, which is handled by the Operator of Dams and authorized by the County Board.

 In addition, the Operator of Dams is the principal responder to emergencies at the dams and responsible for coordinating with other agencies.

-The Operator of Dams is the sole employee of the Dams Department, but gets secretarial support from the County Administration office.
+The Operator of Dams is assisted by Sam Harsh in the Department, and gets secretarial support from the County Administration office.
 Each year, the Operator of Dams provides an Annual Report to the County Board.
-He also maintains a small office on the first floor of the County Building.
-The position is part time only and most of the work is performed at the dams.
+The Department maintains a small office on the first floor of the County Building.
+The positions is part time only and most of the work is performed at the dams.